gillchristian/digital-garden/faster-with-types.md

 #### Type inference

 TypeScript has good type inference meaning you don't have to annotate every type all the time.
 Good libraries make great use of that (e.g. [fp-ts](https://github.com/gcanti/fp-ts)).
 Other languages like Haskell and Ocaml take type inference way further only requiring type annotations in an small number of cases to give the compiler a hand esolving types.
 In Haskell, for example, it's common (should I say best?) practice to only annotate top level function signatures.

+Sadly this is not the case for all typed languages.
+Someone coming from a Java background will have a completely different experience.
+Even TypeScript feels quite verbose on the type level when compared to Elm or Haskell.

 #### Types act as a documentation